h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 Running it to get an overview of what it does shows this
 ![image](https://github.com/user-attachments/assets/eb7e57e0-c0e2-463f-86d1-6b36cc31ccba)

-It seems to receive our input twice and prints it out before the program closes
+It seems to receive our input twice and prints it out before the program returns

 Loading it up in IDA here's the main function
 ![image](https://github.com/user-attachments/assets/516971e3-1a21-449c-b8d7-c1dec00e7939)